mnr/writing-wip/emdr astro/day in the life of/ditlo nakamura.md

 "Who is a chatterbot?" asks Dr. Bail.

+*Indeed*, Nakamura thinks.
 "I thought we already had this discussion."

 "How does it make you feel when we have already had this discussion?"

 Nakamura rolls his eyes.
-Dr. Bail's programming is obviously running low on options.
+Dr. Bail's programming is obviously running low on logic branches.
 "It makes me feel like we are circling around something unimportant."

 "Do you feel a romantic partner is unimportant?"